Muravinets/ebc-test-task/README.md

 INSTALLATION
 ------------

-You can install this project using the following command:
+You can install this project using the following commands:

 ~~~
 git clone git@github.com:Muravinets/ebc-test-task.git

+composer install
 ~~~

 CONFIGURATION